aschamarthi/wa-cr-warp/README.md

-# WA-Warp: Wave-Appropriate 3D Compressible Euler Solver on GPU
+# WA-Warp: Wave-Appropriate 3D Compressible Solver on GPU

-A high-performance 3D compressible Euler solver implemented in [NVIDIA Warp](https://github.com/NVIDIA/warp), based on the wave-appropriate reconstruction framework of Chamarthi et al. (2023–2026).
+A high-performance 3D compressible flow solver implemented in [NVIDIA Warp](https://github.com/NVIDIA/warp), based on the wave-appropriate reconstruction framework of Chamarthi et al. (2023–2026).
 Initially, it was a fun project, but I realized it has significant potential and will develop it into a fully functional code.

 ![TGV Q-criterion isosurface at t=10, coloured by vorticity magnitude](tgv_t10.00_Q4.0.png) *Q-criterion isosurface (Q=4.0) coloured by vorticity magnitude |ω| for the inviscid Taylor-Green Vortex at t=10, N=512³.*